From Blink-182 to Crystal Castles, we're diving into the the most interesting and explorative musical collaborations of the grandfather of goth.

 Blink-182 “All Of This” featuring Robert Smith

-Like the second single “I Miss You” from the self titled album on which it features, “All Of This” took sonic inspiration from The Cure’s 1983 single “The Love Cats.”
+Like the second single “I Miss You” from the self titled album on which it features, “All Of This” took sonic inspiration from 1983 single by The Cure “The Love Cats.”
 However the band decided to transcend mere homage with the track, enlisting Smith himself to sing on the track.
 Blink bassist Mark Hoppus explained:

 “We are all huge fans of the Cure.
 Having Robert Smith collaborate on a track is a total dream come true for us.
 We recorded this song in a rather unconventional manner.
 Travis recorded the kick and snare together, then went back and overdubbed the high hat, then overdubbed the ride cymbal, then overdubbed the ribbon crasher.
 Tom went in and recorded the acoustic guitars and the electrics.
 I went in and recorded the bass, using a new discovery for this album, which is a 1973 Fender Bass VI.
 It is exactly like a guitar, in that it has six strings but is tuned an octave lower.
 It wasn’t amplified.
 We plugged it directly into the board.
 Then Roger came in and added keyboards.